-The Sphere-O-Bot is a simple 2 axis drawing machine that can draw on most spherical surfaces.
+The Sphere-O-Bot is a simple (but extremely popular) 2 axis drawing machine that can draw on most spherical surfaces.
 You can use it to decorate balls or eggs.
 This design also features the regular JJrobots electronics (the same we have used in all our robots).
 So you can create this robot or any other just simply printing new 3D printed parts and uploading the custom code.

 The original idea belongs to Evil Mad Scientist